crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/EhrDatatypeChangeListener.rst

 .. java:type:: public interface EhrDatatypeChangeListener<T extends EhrDatatype>

    The listener interface for receiving ehrDatatypeChange events.
-The class that is interested in processing a ehrDatatypeChange event implements this interface, and the object created with that class is registered with a component using the component's addEhrDatatypeChangeListener method.
+The class that is interested in processing a ehrDatatypeChange event implements this interface, and the object created with that class is registered with a component using the component's \ :java:ref:`EhrDatatype.setDatatypeChangeListener(EhrDatatypeChangeListener)`\  method.
 When the ehrDatatypeChange event occurs, that object's appropriate method is invoked.

-   :param <T>: the generic type
+   :param <T>: the generic datatype extending the \ ``EhrDatatype``\

-   **See also:** :java:ref:`EhrDatatypeChangeEvent`

 Methods
 -------